Combinatorial Algorithm for Tropical Linearly Factorized Programming: Introduction

-If TLFacP \Cref{eq:objective}--\Cref{eq:const} is non-degenerate, we observe that the tangent digraph $\mathcal{G}(x)$ does not contain a circuit for any $x \in S$.
-This fact enables us to efficiently determine a feasible descent direction as a tree obtained by removing an edge from $\mathcal{G}(x)$.
-This process is performed at most $O(n+m+p)$ time of computation.
-In addition, the step size for each iteration can be computed in $O(r_A+r_C)$ time, where $r_A$ is the total number of finite entries in $A^+$ and $A^-$, and $r_C$ is the number of finite entries in $C$.
-This leads to the following complexity result.
+If the TLFacP \eqref{eq:objective}--\eqref{eq:const} is non-degenerate, the tangent digraph does not contain a circuit.
+This fact enables us to efficiently determine a feasible descent direction as a tree obtained by removing an edge from the tangent digraph.
+This leads to the polynomial time complexity $O(r_A+r_C)$ to find a feasible descent direction, where $r_A$ is the total number of finite entries in $A^+$ and $A^-$, and $r_C$ is the number of finite entries in $C$.
+For integer instance, we show the total complexity to find a local optimum is at most $O((m+n)(r_A+r_C)MD)$, where $M$ is the maximum absolute value of the finite entries of $A^+$, $A^-$, and $C$, and $D = \sum_{k=1}^p \mu^+_k$.

-\begin{theorem} If TLFacP \Cref{eq:objective}--\Cref{eq:const} is non-degenerate, then each iteration of the descent method can be executed in at most $O(r_A+r_C)$ time. \end{theorem} The descent method proposed in this study can also be applied to TLP because it is a special case of TLFacP.
-The tropical simplex algorithm in~\cite{Allamigeon2015} also deals with non-degenerate TLP and has complexity $O(n(m+n))$ for each pivot step.
-This complexity is not directly compared to our descent method because a pivot step in the tropical simplex algorithm may contain several descent steps.